GarnettGrant/diliGentt-100-days-of-code/README.md

 4. Don't get frustrated, understand we're all learning!

 5. Have fun :D

+## Main Commitment
+### *I will code for at least an hour every day for the next 100 days.*

+#### Start Date
+Anytime between these dates
+Date Range: April 24th - August 28th
+133 Day space!!!!

 ## Ideas to make this challenge more effective
 1. To increase the chances of success, it's a requirement that you add a link to each of the day posts in the [log](log.md).
 It can be a link to a commit on GitHub, a link to a blog post